 The American Mathematical Society maintains a Mathematical Moments page which "promotes appreciation and understanding of the role mathematics plays in science, nature, technology and human culture."
 The AMS also provide a Undergraduate Mathematics Majors page.

-The Mathematical Association of America, maintains pages on Mathematics Careers, Frequently Asked Questions about Careers, and Career Profiles of nonacademic mathematical scientists.
+The Mathematical Association of America, maintains pages on Careers and Career Profiles of nonacademic mathematical scientists.
 "The authors of these essays describe a wide variety of careers for which a backgound in the mathematical sciences is useful.
 They provide practical answers to the question: Why should I study math?"

 The Math Forum hosts a Math Awareness Month page showing how the application of mathematics is indispensable in such diverse fields as medicine, computer imaging, the internet, market analysis, environmental studies, space exploration, manufacturing, business, defense, and government.